 □ Product and prices clearly labeled.

-□ A Class G License is needed for selling prepackaged, frozen USDA or State Equivalent Inspection Program rabbits.
+□ You still have the option of obtaining a Class G License for selling prepackaged, frozen USDA or State Equivalent Inspection Program rabbits.
+Rabbits are kept frozen in coolers kept out of the sun.

-SELLING RAW MILK & MILK PRODUCTS - RSA 184:84 V
+Selling Raw Milk & Milk Products - RSA 184:84 V

 □ Raw milk sales less than 80 quarts (20 gallons) a day can be sold without a license.